AMC Pacer: Design

-In the mid-1970s, the U.S. government mandated significant vehicle safety improvements starting with the 1980 model year cars.
+In the mid-1970s, the U.S. government mandated significant vehicle safety improvements, starting with the 1980 model year.
 These included 50 mph front-end crash testing, 25 mph side crash testing, and 30 mph rollover testing, as well as the installation of bumpers that would resist a 5 mph impact at the front and 10 mph at the rear.
 "Full-circle body protection was designed into the Pacer, starting with the energy-absorbing bumper mounts" through upper and lower box-section rails on each side extending back to the front pillars, as well as from the bases of the pillars behind the doors, the box-section members in the body floor curve up and continue past the rear wheel houses.
 The Pacer was designed from the start to meet the expected stringent safety specifications.

 The low beltline and window design afforded the driver outstanding visibility.
 The Pacer had laminated safety glass in the windshield.
-The articulated front wipers were hidden when in their parked position, while a rear wiper and washer system was optional.
+The articulated front wipers were hidden when parked, while a rear wiper and washer system was optional.